WilliamBerryiii/WilliamBerryiii.github.io/_posts/2015-02-16-the-devops-cultural-change.md

 willingness of developers to go out on a limb stretching for new solutions.
-My hunch is that organizations implementing a DevOps culture in a reactionary manor will become dramatically more risk adverse as their workforce turns over.<div>
+My hunch is that organizations implementing a DevOps culture in a reactionary manor will become dramatically more risk adverse as their workforce turns over.

-<div>The solution in my mind is for developers to drive the cultural change
-out into the organization by assuming responsibility, rather than having it dumped on them.
+The solution in my mind is for developers to drive the cultural change out into the organization by assuming responsibility, rather than having it dumped on them.
 This approach however is a lengthy process, an evolutionary approach to preparing a business for the future.
 Management sponsorship of an